Learning Insights: Special Educational Needs and Inclusion

 Dyslexia

-A specific learning disability that affects reading and related language-based processing skills.
+A specific learning disability that affects reading and related language skills.

 Dyscalculia

-A specific learning disability that affects a person’s ability to understand numbers and learn math facts.
+A specific learning disability that affects a person’s ability to understand numbers and learn maths facts.

 Dysgraphia

-A specific learning disability that affects a person’s handwriting ability and fine motor skills.
+A specific learning disability that affects a person’s handwriting and fine motor skills.

 Dyspraxia

-It is a form of developmental coordination disorder (DCD) is a common disorder affecting fine and/or gross motor coordination in children and adults.
+It is a form of developmental coordination disorder (DCD), a common condition that affects fine and/or gross motor coordination in both children and adults.

 Cerebral Palsy

-A group of disorders that affect a person's ability to move and maintain balance and posture.
-It is most common motor disorder in childhood.
+A group of disorders that affect a person’s ability to move, balance, and posture.
+It is the most common motor disorder in childhood.

 Visual Impairment

-It means that a person's eyesight cannot be corrected to a “normal” level.
-Vision impairment may be caused by a loss of visual acuity, where the eye does not see objects as clearly as usual.
+It means that a person’s eyesight cannot be corrected to a "normal" level.
+Vision impairment can be caused by a loss of clarity, where the eye cannot see objects as clearly as usual.

 Speech Language Impairment

-It means a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a child's educational performance.
+It refers to a communication disorder, such as stuttering, difficulty with articulation, language problems, or voice issues, that negatively impacts a child’s educational performance.

 Deafness/ Blindness

-It is defined as “a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification.”
-Thus, deafness is viewed as a condition that prevents an individual from receiving sound in all or most of its forms.
+It is defined as a severe hearing impairment that affects a child’s ability to process language through hearing, with or without hearing aids.
+Deafness is seen as a condition that prevents a person from hearing sounds in all or most forms.

-There is an increasing number of children with special educational needs (SEN) studying in mainstream schools.
+An increasing number of children with special educational needs (SEN) are now attending mainstream schools.

-Thus, what are the most common special needs?
+So, what are the most common types of special needs?

 Autism Spectrum Disorder